cecton/blog/content/posts/rust-and-arduino.md

 If like me you don't want to spend too much time on the hardware and start the actual code.
 You can get a board with a "Qwiic" connector.
-This is some kind of universal connected with a special circuitry that will handle any voltage adjustment for you.
+This is some kind of universal connector with a special circuitry that will handle any voltage adjustment for you.
 The only thing you need are devices with Qwiic connectors.
 They can be connected in serial so you can actually connect multiple of them.